soheil-zz/BirdDrop/README.md

 Twitter Account
 ===============
-Stay on top of the development cycle by following @soheil on Twitter.
+Stay on top of the development cycle by following <a href="https://twitter.com/soheil">@soheil</a> on Twitter.